Special Education Law Firm

 I was born and raised in San Diego and have lived here my whole life.
 I enjoy spending time with my children, I also enjoy volunteering, being by the water, standup paddle boarding, kayaking, jogging, and traveling.

 After pursuing a degree in Business Administration with an emphasis on management, I decided to enter the legal field.
-After beginning my career as an assistant at a personal injury law firm, I joined Mr. Storey’s team where I’ve continued to grow my skills and expertise over the past 8 years.
-I have dedicated my entire career to advocating for clients, and have a specific interest in guiding Spanish speaking clients through the legal process.
+After beginning my career as an assistant at a personal injury law firm, I joined Mr. Storey’s team where I’ve continued to grow my skills and expertise over the past 8 years in education law.
+I have dedicated my entire career to advocating for clients, and have a specific interest in guiding Spanish-speaking clients through the legal process.

-Working in the special education field is both challenging and rewarding, I love that what I do has a positive impact on a child’s education.
+Working in the special education field and education law is both challenging and rewarding, I love that what I do has a positive impact on a child’s education.